 - Plan options

-In addition to monitoring for, and alerting members of, key changes to their credit reports, as a part of its IDEssentials plan, TrustedID provides its members with 3 credit reports; one from each of the major credit bureaus: Equifax, Experian, and TransUnion.
+In addition to monitoring for, and alerting members of, key changes to their credit reports, as a part of its IDEssentials plan, TrustedID provides its members with credit reports from each of the major credit bureaus: Equifax, Experian, and TransUnion.
 This enables customers to get a solid, comprehensive look at their credit health.

 Live Chat Support

 TrustedID offers live chat support on its website for both prospectiveand current members.
 We wanted to spotlight this because too few companies in this industry offer chat support.
 In our opinion, the more ways to contact customer service, the better, especially when a company is willing to provide this level of support before one signs up.
 The response time is acceptable and questions are answered in a timely manner.

 As one can gather from its name, TrustedID is primarily an identity theft protection company.
 As such, it does offer a fairly robust suite of identity protection and monitoring tools, including Facebook privacy monitoring, credit monitoring, black market monitoring, a proprietary identity theft score that measures one’s risk of having their identity stolen, lost wallet protection, live identity protection specialists, and the like.

 TrustedID offers a number of plan options that range in price from $9.17 to $24.99 per month.
 Because there are several packages to choose from, customers have the ability to select a plan that fits their budget and coverage needs.

 It is unclear which model TrusteID uses to report its customers’ credit scores.
 The vast majority of lenders use the FICO model, but there are a number of credit monitoring companies that only report the VantageScore.
 Because of this, there can be major differences in the score that customers believe they have and the score that lenders actually see.
 This lack of transparency can be frustrating for potential customers who want to make sure that they will be receiving FICO scores.

 Lack of Updates